Quartz Compositor: Quartz Extreme

-Mac OS X v10.2 introduced Quartz Extreme: graphics processor (GPU) acceleration for the Quartz Compositor.
-With Quartz Extreme, far fewer central processing unit (CPU) cycles are needed for scene composition.
-Instead, the Quartz Compositor encapsulates each rendered backing store in an OpenGL texture map or surface.
-It then directs the GPU to compose the surfaces and maps to provide the final image, which is delivered to the frame buffer.
+Mac OS X v10.2 introduced graphical acceleration for the Quartz Compositor, which requires far fewer processor cycles for scene composition.
+The Quartz Compositor encapsulates each rendered backing store in an OpenGL texture map or surface, which is then directed to the GPU to compose the surfaces and maps into a final image, subsequently delivered to the frame buffer.

 Quartz Extreme only uses OpenGL commands, and requires a graphics card connected to an AGP 2X or faster bus (including AGP 4X, 8X, and PCI Express), supporting textures and maps of arbitrary size, since many of the renderers have no size limitation (Quartz 2D for example).
 In Mac OS X Tiger, it is automatically enabled on Mac systems with one of the following types of graphics cards: